On the brink of death

-For this article I would like to give you my opinion about when I believe someone should make money out of you.
+For this article, I would like to give you my opinion about when I believe someone should make money out of you.

 No value – no money.

 Financial advisors and financial planners spend big bucks being registered to give you financial advice.
 We know that many of them get money through kickbacks, product commissions and management fees.
-I would like to break the fee structures down so that we could understand it better:
+I would like to break the fee structures down so that we could understand them better: